Plant care

 Is philodendron toxic to cats and dogs?

-Philodendron is mildly toxic to pets.
+Philodendron is toxic to pets.
 ASPCA lists philodendrons as toxic to cats and dogs due to insoluble calcium oxalates.
 Chewing causes oral pain, drooling and swallowing difficulty.

 What USDA hardiness zone does philodendron grow in?